 Still—Italy is wonderful no matter the time of year.
 You’ll find all sorts of different festivals and holidays, and always plenty of things to do, eat, and see.
 Do keep in mind that certain activities are seasonal—if you want to tour wineries in Tuscany, remember that many are closed in the winter.

 A: Where to stay in Italy depends entirely on you—your budget, what activities you’re most interested in, and what kind of food you’re curious to try!
-Ask an actual Italian local which city will match your travel style—they’ll know best.
-Some of our favorites include:
+Locals say that some of the top cities in Italy include:

 A: Heck yes.
 There are so many amazing cities in Italy besides Rome (and other big, popular destinations).
 For example, Padua, near Venice, is an amazing place to visit in Italy if you want the romance of Venice without the crowds.